-Located just 10 miles along the spectacular North Yorkshire coast from Staithes, Saltburn-by-the-Sea is an enchanting place to visit.
-Booming in popularity as a staycation spot thanks to its Victorian charms, great watersports and endless sandy Blue Flag beach, there’s plenty to see and do in Saltburn on Sea.
+Saltburn-by-the-Sea is an enchanting little seaside town.
+Booming in popularity as a staycation spot thanks to its Victorian charms, great watersports, and endless sandy Blue Flag beach, there’s plenty to see and do in Saltburn on Sea.

 There’s nowhere else in England with an original water-balanced cliff lift, a Victorian pier, a thriving art and crafts scene, and incredible watersports, all within a tiny town with just six thousand residents.
 It’s no surprise that pretty little Saltburn-by-the-Sea has become such a draw for visitors.

-Pro Tip: Before you travel, check whether the cliff tramway is operating – the alternative route to the beach involves over 170 steep steps in each direction!
+Pro Tip: Before you travel, check whether the cliff tramway is operating (it was closed throughout the 2021 summer season due to the pandemic).
+The alternative route to the beach involves over 170 steep steps in each direction!